ros2/ros2_documentation/source/Contact.rst

 ROS 2 users come from a wide range of technical backgrounds, use a variety of different operating systems, and don’t necessarily have any prior experience with ROS (1 or 2).
 So, it's important for users with any amount of experience to contribute support.

-If you see an issue on `ROS Answers <https://answers.ros.org/questions/tags:ros2/>`__ that is similar to something you’ve run into yourself, please consider providing some pointers to what helped in your situation.
+If you see an issue on `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__ that is similar to something you’ve run into yourself, please consider providing some pointers to what helped in your situation.
 Don’t worry if you aren't sure if your response is correct.
 Simply say so, and other community members will jump in if necessary.